Understanding Services and Service Injection

 ArchiveOperations

-is a service that provides methods for creating archives, such as ZIP and TAR files.
+is a service that provides methods for accessing the contents of archives, such as ZIP and TAR files.

-package and is typically used in custom tasks or plugins to create archive files.
+package and is typically used in custom tasks or plugins to unpack archive files.

 Here is an example using javax.inject.Inject